Telegram-Mini-Apps/telegram-apps/apps/docs/packages/tma-js-sdk.md

   </a>
 </p>

-Made from scratch TypeScript library for seamless communication with Telegram Mini Apps functionality.
+Made-from-scratch TypeScript library for seamless communication with Telegram Mini Apps functionality.

-The code of this library is designed to simplify the process of developers interacting with Telegram Mini Apps.
+The code of this library is designed to simplify the process for developers interacting with Telegram Mini Apps.
 It consists of several individual components, each responsible for a specific aspect of the Telegram Mini Apps ecosystem.

 Before you begin using the SDK, we highly recommend familiarizing yourself with the Telegram Mini Apps [documentation](../platform/about.md) to grasp the fundamental concepts of the platform.